-The fourth channel is the domestic demand channel: changes in commodity prices affect the total available expenditure for domestic consumers, affecting demand for all noncommodity sectors, akin to the well-known wealth effect of commodity prices.
+The fourth channel is the domestic demand channel: changes in commodity prices affect the total available expenditure for domestic consumers, affecting demand for all non-commodity sectors, akin to the well-known wealth effect of commodity prices.
 The extent to which each non-commodity sector is affected by this channel depends on its exposure to domestic consumer expenditure changes, which considers both direct and indirect linkages through production networks.
 The fifth channel is the foreign demand channel, where higher commodity exports, induced by an increase in foreign demand for the commodity sector, increase the commodity sector's demand for factors and intermediate inputs in production, pushing up production in non-commodity sectors.
 The key to this channel is the commodity sector's role as a buyer of non-commodity sectors, both directly and indirectly, via domestic production networks.

-We test the implications of the model using a panel of nine small open economies with 31 non-commodity sectors, for the period 1995-2009.
+We test the model's implications in a panel of nine small open economies with 31 non-commodity sectors from 1995-2009.
 We provide empirical evidence of a strong upstream propagation of quantities-to sectors providing intermediate inputs to commodity sectors-of commodity price changes.
 We also show that while commodity price increases increase the price of downstream sectors-that is, those sectors buying from the commodity sector to produce their output-they have no real effect on the output of downstream sectors.
 Thus, commodity price fluctuations appear to propagate mainly as a demand-side shock in small open economies.

-We then develop a dynamic small open economy model featuring a domestic production network to quantify the macroeconomic and sectoral implications of commodity price shocks.
+We then develop a dynamic small open economy model featuring a domestic production network to quantify commodity price shocks' macroeconomic and sectoral implications.
 The household in the economy borrows or lends from international markets at the world interest rate.
 Foreign assets are denominated in units of the commodity good and are subject to adjustment costs.
 Sectoral production functions display non-unitary elasticity of substitution between inputs.
 To highlight the different margins of substitutability, we assume there are three different elasticities of substitution.
 One elasticity of substitution between value-added inputs (e.g., labor) and the bundle of intermediates.
-An elasticity of substitution between domestic and imported intermediates, and an elasticity of substitution among domestic intermediate inputs.
-To close the model, we assume that commodity prices follow an exogenous autoregressive process and are subject to supply shocks and foreign demand shocks.
+An elasticity of substitution among domestic intermediate inputs.
+To close the model, we assume that commodity prices follow an exogenous autoregressive process and are subject to supply and foreign demand shocks.
 Foreign demand also follows an exogenous autoregressive process.

-The results of the quantitative model illustrate the importance of the domestic production network in amplifying/dampening the response of wages in units of importable goods to a 1% commodity price shock.
-We show that a sufficient statistic for the response of wages is the inverse of the network-adjusted labor share of the commodity sector, the one that takes into account all indirect linkages.
-By buying from other sectors via intermediate inputs, these sectors are indirectly buying labor.
+The quantitative model results illustrate the importance of the domestic production network in shaping the response of wages in units of importable goods to a 1% commodity price shock.
+We show that a sufficient statistic for the response of wages is the inverse of the commodity sector's network-adjusted labor share, which considers all indirect linkages.

+Sectors indirectly buy labor from other sectors via intermediate inputs.
 The network-adjusted labor share takes this notion into account.
 When this share is high, wages in units of importable goods respond less.
 This effect is quantitatively important.
 For example, facing the same 1% mining price shock, wages in Australia would increase by 1.11%, while wages in Bulgaria would increase by 1.35%.
 The reason for this is that the mining sector in Australia has a larger network-adjusted labor share (0.89) than the mining sector in Bulgaria (0.74).